 Preparing the Painting Area:

 You can make a paint booth by using inexpensive plastic sheeting or drop cloths from the local hardware store.
 Putting one layer on the floor will block moisture from the concrete and hanging other sheets around in an area roughly larger than the golf cart will protect from floating debris.
 The three issues we’re trying to avoid here are running paint from spraying too close, moisture in the color causing improper adhesion, and dust particles marring the finish.

-Preparing the Cart
+Preparing the Golf Cart For Painting

 Take the cart outside and remove any and all hardware possible as this will reduce the amount of masking required.
 If the body can be unbolted and removed, by all means, do so — this way the parts can be brought in and worked on individually.
 If it’s not possible to remove the body from the cart, proper masking will be required.

 After all the trim work and the unnecessary parts have been removed, use the dishwashing soap and thoroughly scrub down all surfaces to be painted.
 We are removing any trace of dirt or oil that could prevent the paint from adhering properly.

 Use the 220 sandpaper to provide an appropriate surface for the paint to stick to.
 Lightly sand over the entire surface to be painted using circular motions.
 This sanding is to roughen the surface to make the paint adhere better.
 Wiping down the cart with dawn liquid soap or Simple Green and water on a cloth will cut the grease and remove any wax buildup.
 Use a hose to rinse off the entire cart, and then, to eliminate any lint, use the microfiber towel to remove all moisture.

 This would be an excellent time to do any repair work on the body.
 Fill any scratches and gouges with a polyester-based finishing putty and sand smooth.
 Use the microfiber cloths again to remove any dust and proceed, rinsing with water if necessary.